MohamedAdelNaguib/Multimodal-Bsed-Meme-Generation/README.md

 3- Uncleaned data: The data contains duplicates and missing values.
 To address these limitation, I have did the following:
 - Duplicates: I dropped the duplicates from the data after the merging process on the `ID` column.
 - Missing values: For the numerical columns, I have employed the median imputation method as it is the most robust method for missing values.
-For the categorical columns, I opt for the others imputation method by introducing a new category called `others`.